iThenticate at the University of Melbourne

 iThenticate is the leading technology in the area of detecting text similarity in research and many scholarly journal publishers use iThenticate to check manuscript submissions before publication.
 Documents submitted to iThenticate are not stored and searchable in any comparison database. iThenticate allows research groups to use the tool collectively by permitting users to choose to share their similarity reports with other users.

 It is important to note that while iThenticate can identify areas of writing that match text from existing literature, further assessment by the author, supervisor, or other experts in the field is also required to ensure the originality of the work before submission and/or publication.

 Access and Use

-iThenticate will be available to researchers and graduate researchers at the University of Melbourne for their research produced in connection with the University of Melbourne.
-Users will be permitted to use iThenticate to check only their own writing and writing that they have co-authored. iThenticate will not be able to be used by staff when marking or reviewing someone else’s writing.
-It will be advised that iThenticate is used to check drafts and final versions of manuscripts prior to submission for publication.
-Graduate researchers will also be advised to check their research writing drafts throughout the thesis writing process, especially before submitting for confirmation and final submission.
+iThenticate is available to researchers and graduate researchers at the University of Melbourne for their research produced in connection with the University of Melbourne.
+Users are permitted to use iThenticate to check only their own writing and writing that they have co-authored. iThenticate will not be able to be used by staff when marking or reviewing someone else’s writing.
+It is advised that iThenticate is used to check drafts and final versions of manuscripts prior to submission for publication.
+Graduate researchers are also be advised to check their research writing drafts throughout the thesis writing process, especially before submitting for confirmation and final submission.

 Support and Training

 iThenticate users are advised to read the following resources produced by the University of Melbourne:

 If you are concerned or confused about your iThenticate similarity report and/or the originality of your writing drafts, the following steps are advised:

 - Discuss and share the similarity reports with your supervisor if you are a graduate researcher.